AnkitCuriosity/Write-Ups/Web Cache Poisoning - Capability to disable∕deface the app.vulnerable.com (A tale of poisoning through the layers of caching).md

 I've been working around "Web Cache poisoning" issues for quite some time and have submitted tons of such issues to many organizations to help them secure their cache related disasters.
 On the basis of my understanding of these attacks, I can say that the problem triagers/team would face here is to determine the vulnerability within the testing scope.

-This case is the one, where it might be difficult to determine the vulnerability with the testing scope.
+This case is the one, where it might be difficult to determine the vulnerability within the testing scope.
 But on the opposite side it would be easy to implement the attack on a real scope in real time.
 The reason for this problem is -:

 ### Challenge #1